20 Years Ago: The Tragic Death of Gary Stewart

 Gary Stewart ended up writing multiple tracks for Billy Walker and Cal Smith, along with songs for Jim Ed Brown, Peggy Little, Roy Drusky, Johnny Russell, Ernest Tubb, and others.
 Stewart did whatever else he could do to get his foot in the door in country music as well.
 But it was very difficult, and resulted in more failure than success.
 Bill Eldridge eventually had enough of the Music Row way of life and headed back to Florida.

 Gary Stewart kept cranking out songs and tried to hold out for as long as he could.
 Though it’s sometimes overlooked by country historians and even Gary Stewart fans, he also played piano in Charley Pride’s band, and he can be heard on Pride’s double album called In Person recorded in Fort Worth, Texas, and released in 1969.
 But similar to Bill Eldridge, Gary Stewart eventually became disillusioned with trying to “make it” in country music as well, and headed back to Florida for a spell.
-But he would be there long.
+But he wouldn’t be there long.

 One of the keys to Gary Stewart’s musical magic was the multiple influences he brought to country.
 Being from Florida, Southern rock was a major influence on him, especially The Allman Brothers.
 And strangely, it was a dalliance with soul music that ultimately helped launch Stewart’s career as a singer and performer.
 In 1970, Motown Records was looking for singers to perform country versions of Motown hits such as “Baby I Need Your Loving” and “I Can’t Help Myself.”
 Gary Stewart was paid $30 a piece to sing demos of the songs, but the opportunity would pay off even more handsomely in the future.